runstats21/stat-386-projects/_posts/2022-09-20-RWebscrapeTutorial.md

 <br>

-Up-to-date sports data can be found among the webpages of [sportsreference.com](https://www.sports-reference.com/) for several of the worlds most popular sports, from (college football) to (hockey) and from (baseball) to (soccer).
+Up-to-date sports data can be found among the webpages of [sportsreference.com](https://www.sports-reference.com/) for several of the worlds most popular sports, from [college football] to [hockey], to [baseball] and [soccer].
 This data, once accessed, can be used to build a variety of fascinating machine learning models to provide insights into performance analysis, scouting and draft projections, and game win prediction (see examples [here](http://vision.lmi.link/docs/janezp/Pers-ereview2000.pdf), [here](https://github.com/runstats21/rb-draft-model), and [here](https://github.com/gschwaeb/NHL_Game_Prediction)).

 This tutorial explains how to webscrape data from a sports reference web page in 5 easy steps, along with a bonus step on how to scrape and combine data from multiple web pages into one data frame.
+An example code chunk for scraping college football rushing data will be included with each step, with the full code included at end of this post.

+*TO possible do*! :
+- change to "Step 1, Step 2, etc.
+- add links for pages for each sport
+- take out "example"

 ### 1. Install and Load Rvest and Tidyverse packages